818ajian/doc/notebook/1-GIS/Multisubsegments.md

 L.chgmss(1,ss_name=['WOOD','AIR','WOOD'],ss_z =[(0.0,2.7),(2.7,2.8),(2.8,3)],ss_offset=[0,0,0])
 ```

-As the Layout structure has been modified it is required to rebuild the
+As the Layout structure has been modified, it is required to rebuild the
 structure.

 ```python